 - wrongful death

-Following injury, Nevada Essure victims have two (2) years to file a negligence lawsuit.
+Following their injury, Nevada Essure victims have two (2) years to file a negligence lawsuit.
 Note that these types of cases rarely go to trial; most end with a settlement reached out of court.

 In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Nevada Essure lawsuits, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by Essure in Las Vegas, NV?

 - 3. Whom can I sue?